baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 126
 # 2
-booktitle2: "Owning Your Own Shadow"
+booktitle2: "Sevmek, Sevilmek, Cinsellik"
-bookyear2: 2019
+bookyear2: 2026
-author2: "Robert A. Johnson"
+author2: "Nihan Kaya"
-sayfa2: 108
+sayfa2: 320
 format2: reading as a book
-pageread2: 108
+pageread2: 1
 # 3
 booktitle3: "All About Love"
 bookyear3: 2018